-The Board of Trustees has two standing committees: the Audit Committee and the Nominating, Governance and Regulatory Review Committee (the "Nominating Committee").
+The Board of Trustees has two standing committees: the Audit Committee and the Nominating Committee.

 • The function of the Audit Committee, with respect to each series of the Trust, is to review the scope and results of the series' annual audit and any matters bearing on the audit or the series' financial statements and to assist the Board's oversight of the integrity of the series' pricing and financial reporting.
 The Audit Committee is comprised of all of the Independent Trustees and is chaired by Mr. Knipper.
 It does not include any Interested Trustees.
 The Audit Committee is expected to meet at least twice a year with respect to each series of the Trust.
-The Audit Committee met three times during the fiscal year ended November 30, 2023, with respect to the Funds.
+The Audit Committee met two times during the fiscal year ended November 30, 2024, with respect to the Funds.